-Do I need to keep having Pap smears after menopause?
+Do I need to keep having cervical cancer screening tests after menopause?

-It’s important for women who've ever had sex to continue having regular Pap smears (once every 2 years) after menopause, especially since the risk of cervical cancer increases with age.
-Pap smears are generally recommended until the age of 70 years.
-After this, you may no longer need to have Pap smears, providing previous Pap smears were normal.
+It’s important for women who've ever had sex to continue having regular cervical cancer screening tests after menopause, especially since the risk of cervical cancer increases with age.
+This is what Pap smears were for, but they have been replaced by Cervical cancer screening with human papillomavirus (HPV) tests.
+These new tests are generally recommended once every 5 years until the age of 74 years.

 What are some of the common symptoms associated with menopause?